 •A, C and E: 2.7 metres

 •S: 6.0 metres

-For public safety, no part of the Exhibitor’s showpiece, decor, fixtures or fittings shall project into or over the gangways/aisles.
+For public safety, no part of the Exhibitor's showpiece, decor, fixtures or fittings shall project into or over the gangways.

 b)If the Exhibitor sets up lighting equipment below head level, it must be sheathed with a cover to avoid any accident.

-③ To build and decorate a stand, the Exhibitor is required to appoint his own contractor and register it with TASA by completing a corresponding form attached to the Exhibitor’s Guidelines.
+3. To build and decorate a stand, the Exhibitor is required to appoint its own contractor and register it with TASA by completing a corresponding form attached to the Exhibitor’s Guidelines.
 Even if the Exhibitor performs such constructing work by himself (incl. in-house contractor), the Exhibitor is required to register himself with TASA in the same manner.

 a)Each area has its respective height limit of the ad balloon:

 • C and D: upper limit is 10m and lower limit is 7m

 • S: upper limit is 13m and lower limit is 9m (upper limit may be 10m depending on a ceiling beam above the Exhibitor’s stand)